8. Dolphin – Phase 5#

 3. runtime.h is a header file that is included from stdlib.c.

 8.9.1.1.
-Representation of reserved records and strings#
+Representation of reserved records#

 We map reserved records, e.g., stream to empty LLVM records.
-This is sufficient because When passing these arguments back and forth to the runtime, we will only use pointers to these records.
+This is sufficient because when passing these arguments back and forth to the runtime, we will only use pointers to these records.
 This also means that we could have represented the reserved records as generic pointers, i.e., i8*; but the empty record approach has an added benefit of tagging the intended use of the signature functions (though the typing guarantees are weak because they can be overcome via casts).

-8.9.1.2.
+8.9.1.3.
 Declaring external functions and types#

 Because your generated LLVM file uses the external functionality provided by the runtime and standard library, it needs to include @declare instructions to let LLVM know of the the function signatures and that they are implemented elsewhere.